TUD-STKS/Microprosody/README.md

-# Modelling microprosodic effects leads to an audible improvement in articulatory synthesis
+# Modelling microprosodic effects can lead to an audible improvement in articulatory synthesis
 This repository contains the supplementary materials to the paper:

-``"Modelling microprosodic effects leads to an audible improvement in articulatory synthesis" by Krug et al.``
+``"Modelling microprosodic effects can lead to an audible improvement in articulatory synthesis" by Krug et al.``

 ## What is this code for?